solidsnack/drdns/README.rst

     ``<instance-id>.a.b.c``, then it is treated as though it were just the base name: a record is created for ``<instance-id>.a.b.c`` pointing only at the instance, and a round-robin record is created at ``a.b.c``.
-The ``Name`` tag thus behaves ergonomically when used with our individual instances or when used with auto-scaling groups.
+The ``Name`` tag thus behaves ergonomically when used with either individual instances or when used with auto-scaling groups.

 ``dns:fqdn = name.example.com``, ``dns:fqdn:... = name.example.com``